Alcohol and Its Effect on Families: A Comprehensive Guide

 Fostering Better Understanding

-Therapy helps every member of the family improve their level of understanding pertaining to addiction.
-They learn what addiction is and the ways in which it affects members of the family.
+Therapy helps every member of the family improve their level of understanding about addiction.
+They learn what addiction is and how it affects members of the family.
 Education about addiction allows clients and their families to gain insight into things that they may not have understood before.

 Learning Better Communication